Goodbye (Glee): Plot

 Will (Matthew Morrison) gives the members of New Directions one final assignment: perform songs to say goodbye to each other.
 He starts by singing "Forever Young".
 The graduating seniors as a group perform "You Get What You Give", and tell the underclassmen that it is now their glee club.
 The underclassmen, joined by Will, sing "In My Life" to express their gratitude to the seniors.

 Kurt (Chris Colfer) reflects on how his experience at McKinley High has enabled other students to be openly gay.
 His father (Mike O'Malley) meets him in the school auditorium and recalls the evolution of their relationship.
 Tina (Jenna Ushkowitz) and Brittany (Heather Morris) then join him on the stage to help him re-enact the turning point, which serves as Kurt's graduation gift: the "Single Ladies" dance.
 Kurt and Blaine (Darren Criss) pledge to remain a couple, despite being in different cities come the fall.

 Mercedes (Amber Riley) has been offered a recording contract as a backup singer and will be moving to Los Angeles; Mike (Harry Shum, Jr.) has accepted a scholarship to the Joffrey Ballet in Chicago.
 Both revelations upset Santana (Naya Rivera), who has a cheerleading scholarship from the University of Louisville, yet wants to be a performer like them.
 Brittany announces that she will not be graduating, and Santana tells her mother, Maribel (Gloria Estefan), that she will stay in Lima.
-Maribel later gives Santana the money that she had been saving for Santana's college education, saying she trusts her to follow her dreams.
+Maribel later gives Santana the money that she had been saving for Santana's college education.
+When Santana tells her that she still doesn’t want to go to college, Maribel tells her to use it for New York, saying she trusts her to follow her dreams.